Do I Need Car Rental Insurance? What's Included and What's Not

 There are three realistic ways to deal with it:

-1. Full coverage / Super CDW at the counter.
-The rental company drops your excess to zero for a daily fee, often €10–25/day.
+1. Full coverage or Super CDW at the counter.
+The rental company drops your excess to zero for a daily fee, often €10 to €25 a day.
 Convenient, sold hard, and the most expensive route.

 2. A standalone excess policy.
-Bought separately beforehand (annual or per-trip), these usually cost a fraction of the counter’s version and reimburse the excess if you’re charged.
+Bought separately beforehand, annual or per trip, these usually cost a fraction of the counter’s version and reimburse the excess if you’re charged.
 The trade-off: you still pay the deposit hold at the counter and claim the money back later.

 3. Your credit card.
 Many premium cards include rental excess cover.
-If yours does, basic CDW is often enough — just confirm the terms, what you’d need to claim, and that you pay for the rental on that card.
+If yours does, basic CDW is often enough.
+Just confirm the terms, what you’d need to claim, and that you pay for the rental on that card.

 So, do you actually need it?